devops329/devops/instruction/awsEcs/awsEcs.md

 1. Under `Load balancing`

    1. Select `Application Load Balancer`
-   1. Select the `Container` or incoming traffic to be `jwt-pizza-service 80:80`
+   1. Select the `Container` for incoming traffic to be `jwt-pizza-service 80:80`
    1. Create a new load balancer
       1. Provide `jwt-pizza-service` as the `Load balancer name`.
       1. Create a new listener on port 443 using HTTPS.
-      1. Select the wildcard certificate for the hostname that you created previously.
+      1. Select the **wildcard certificate** for the hostname that you created previously.
    1. Create a new target group.

       1. Provide the name `jwt-pizza-service`.